franck-fourel/shio/README.md

 `start.sh` should generally use exec to run the long-running application process.

+Some things to keep in mind when writing a `start.sh` script

+1. Have a preamble.
+Start your script with `#! /bin/bash -eu` or something similar.
+Without that directive, it is possible that your script will be run by something that doesn't have everything you expect it to have.
+2. Setup your config.  `start.sh` is the ***only*** entry-point for shio into the tarball.
+If you need to do something to setup configuration for your process, `start.sh` ***must*** do it.

 ## Interacting with Shio

 These instructions assume someone else has setup shio for you and you are just using it.
 Even if you are planning on setting up the software, I recommend reading this first just to get a high-level understanding of what shio provides.